tomasko123456/tomasko123456/README.md

 - 📫 How to reach me ...VIA github or twitter OR insta
 - you know what to do
 - if you dont write me
 - - tell me YOUR story OR DONT
+  - IM HERE EVERY DAY

 <!---
 tomasko123456/tomasko123456 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.